Data and Reporting Services

 Q: Will updated Market News Reports continue to be available?

 A: AMS will continue to report commodity prices through its Market News service.
 Market News reporters continue to collect and compile data for Market News Reports.
-Reporters who typically collect this key wholesale, retail and shipping data in-person will continue to do so remotely.
-We are confident there will be no interruption to the availability of these reports.
+If COVID-19 risks cannot be mitigated at in-person locations (e.g., auctions, markets), reporters who typically collect this key wholesale, retail and shipping data in-person will continue to do so remotely if alternative means are available.
+We are confident there will be no significant interruption to the availability of these reports.

 Q: Will Economic Research Service (ERS) reports be released according to schedule?